dev10110/ros2-docker-example/README.md

 We have used `network_mode="host"` and `privileged=true` inside the `docker-compose.yaml` which is very bad practice from a security pov.
 If you care about this, look into the docker documentation on how to set up a `docker-compose.yaml` so you only expose the things you want to expose.

 ## Using GPUs
-You need to configure your docker installation to use GPUs. i Option 1 is recommended as it seems to be more reliable
+You need to configure your docker installation to use GPUs. i Option 1 is recommended as it seems to be more reliable.

 ### Option 1 (configure docker default runtime)